Many companies are now over a month into working from home (WFH), turning employees into remote workers almost overnight.

 ... and birthdays, employee appreciation, and more.

 Consider as well how you can keep your employee appreciation program alive.
-A very simple example is giving a “digital high five” to recognise an employee's hard work, using one of the high five emojis.
-Consider, as well, letting colleagues nominate or call out employees going out of their way to be collaborative and helpful in these challenging circumstances.
-Giving employees opportunities to pat each other on the back can help maintain the positive culture you've established.
+For example, you can give a “digital high five” to recognize an employee's hard work.
+You do this by either videotaping your high five gesture or using one of the high five emojis.
+Consider, as well, letting colleagues nominate or call out employees who are going out of their way to be cooperative and helpful in these challenging circumstances.
+Giving employees opportunities to pat each other on the back can help keep the positive culture you've established.
 Given our current circumstances, employee awards can be anything virtual such as gift cards for music from iTunes, a premium subscription to Spotify, or e-books at Amazon.

 Who should be responsible for setting up these initiatives?
 If you're a large company, your HR department can take the lead to make it happen.
-If you're a small business owner, consult with each departmental manager to designate one team member who is might enjoy being the company cheerleader!
+If you're a small business owner, consult with each departmental manager to designate one team member who is gifted with people and would enjoy the role of cheerleader.